-Admissions will notify applicants, by mailed letter, around the beginning of March.
-Applicants that are on the alternate list will also receive notification by mailed letter.
+Admissions will notify applicants, by mailed letter, around mid-March.
+Applicants that are on the alternate list will also receive notification.
 Information is accessible via Self-service after letters are mailed.

 - Do I have to be a CNA I in order to be accepted into the program?